milicajevremovic/CrayonSalesAPI/README.md

 For security We can add JWT, roles per users, (admin permission to specific endpoints) etc. But we can disscuss it while going through the code on our meeting.

-Swagger UI with required endpoints:
+Swagger UI with required endpoints attached below: